A Pierre….

 Nono portrait concert with Musikfabrik Sept.
 2024

 The part of the score that elicits the most questions for flutists is the indication for whistling (fischio).
-Roberto Fabricciani, Nono’s flutist collaborator in this work, whistles through his teeth, and this is the method that can best combine whistle sounds and the resonance of the flute.
+Roberto Fabricciani, Nono’s flutist collaborator in this work, whistles through his teeth; this is the method that can best combine whistle sounds and the resonance of the flute.
 I would prefer whistling this way if I could.
-For weeks I tried to whistle through my teeth, and got to where I could do it, but my instinct for and control of pitch was majorly unreliable with this method, so I went for the lip whistles.
-Since the score indicates exact pitches (although the octaves can be adjusted to your whistle range), I thought this the best solution.
+Despite my efforts, I can’t reliably control the pitch with this way.
+Since the score indicates exact pitches (although the octaves can be adjusted to your whistle range), I whistle through the lips.

 It’s important to know that the notation can be misleading in that it shows long, held sounds.
-However, the “Notes on the text”, found in the score, make it clear that every note should actually be in flux: multiphonics need not (actually should not) be entirely stable, fischio sections should fluctuate between the flute sound and the whistles (except where specifically noted that the whistle should be held out).
+However, the “Notes on the text”, found in the score, make it clear that every note should actually be in flux: multiphonics need not be entirely stable, fischio sections should fluctuate between the flute sound and the whistles (except where specifically noted that the whistle should be held out).
 This is also confirmed by a conversation with clarinetist Ernesto Molinari, who appears on the SWR recording with Fabricciani.
 The transitions from flute sound to whistling are very important.
 This is in no way reflected in the notation, but it is very important.
 Do not think that you need to learn a special technique of playing and whistling at the same time.
-It’s nice if you can keep the resonance of the flute while whistling, but it is the transitions that are important in this piece.
+It’s nice if you can keep the resonance of the flute while whistling, the transitions, the in between sounds, are important in this piece.

 Also, keeping to the original timing (without being metronomically, robotically strict) does create a proper coinciding of the delay lines with the fermatas.
 According to Juan Parra, with whom we performed the electronics – theoretically, during the fermatas, Nono has calculated an event in the past that should be heard in the delay during the fermata.
 The fermatas are there not only as points of meeting for the players, but for the electronics to play out their parts as well.
 This is why they are given specific durations.
 The delay lines are also specifically chosen at 12 and 2 x 12 (24) seconds long for important psychoacoustic reasons.
 According to experiments Nono and his team did in the electronic studio, twenty-four seconds is approximately the time in which most people do not hear a musically repeated idea as a repetition, but as an independent idea.